 NGINX Plus can be configured into a high‑availability cluster to ensure application availability.
-The cluster consists of an active/passive pair of NGINX Plus instances: a master that actively processes traffic and a backup that monitors the health of the master, becoming active and taking over if the master fails.
+The cluster consists of an active‑passive pair of NGINX Plus instances: a master that actively processes traffic and a backup that monitors the health of the master, becoming active and taking over if the master fails.

 The advanced load balancing and health monitoring features in NGINX Plus provide resiliency and scalability for your upstream application servers.
 Configuring NGINX Plus into a high‑availability cluster provides further resiliency for applications, and eliminates any single points of failure in the application stack.
 If the master NGINX Plus instance becomes unable to process traffic, the backup instance takes over.

-You can also extend the configuration to support multiple active/passive NGINX Plus instances for higher levels of redundancy, or if you need more throughput than a single NGINX Plus cluster can provide.
+You can also extend the configuration to support multiple active‑passive NGINX Plus instances for higher levels of redundancy, or if you need more throughput than a single NGINX Plus cluster can provide.

 keepalived, it runs as a separate process on each NGINX instance in the cluster and manages a shared virtual IP address.
 The virtual IP address is the IP address advertised to downstream clients, for example via a DNS record for your service.

 keepalived and NGINX Plus are both running, and sends VRRP advertisement messages at regular intervals to let the backup instance know it’s healthy.
 If the backup doesn’t receive three consecutive advertisements, it becomes the new master and takes over the virtual IP address.

 Installing the NGINX Plus HA capability is very straightforward; it is distributed in the nginx-ha-keepalived package from the NGINX Plus repository:

-apt-get install nginx-ha-keepalived
+$ apt-get install nginx-ha-keepalived

 Install the package on each NGINX Plus instance in your planned HA cluster, then run the included nginx-ha-setup script to configure and run the HA service.
 For complete instructions, see the NGINX Plus Admin Guide.

-High‑availability failover takes place in the event of a catastrophic failure on the master NGINX instance – a hardware failure, operating system shutdown, or termination of the NGINX Plus software.
+High‑availability failover takes place in the event of a catastrophic failure on the master NGINX Plus instance – a hardware failure, operating system shutdown, or termination of the NGINX Plus software.
 Internal health checks can be extended to identify more failure situations if necessary.

 With NGINX Plus you can synchronize configuration between the servers in a cluster.
-With configuration sharing you make changes to the designated “master” server and then push those changes to the remaining servers in the cluster.
+With configuration sharing you make changes to a designated “master” server and then push those changes to the remaining servers in the cluster.

 This functionality is distributed in the